nnirror/facet/README.md

 		- `_.from([0,1,2,0,1,0.5,2,0]).walk(0.25, 3); // a sequence for jamming`
 ---
 ### Pattern modulators with a second pattern as argument
-- **add** ( _FacetPattern_ )
+- **add** ( _FacetPattern_, _match_sizes_ = false )
 	- adds the first FacetPattern and the second FacetPattern.
+If `match_sizes` is false, the output FacetPattern will be the longer pattern's length, and the "missing" values from the shorter pattern will be set to 0.
+If `match_sizes` is true, both FacetPatterns will be made the same size before the calculations occur.
 	- example:
 		- `_.sine(1,100).add(_.from([0.5, 0.25, 0.1, 1]));`
-- **and** ( _FacetPattern_ )
+- **and** ( _FacetPattern_, _match_sizes_ = false )
 	- computes the logical AND of both FacetPattern, returning a 0 if one of the values is 0 and returning a 1 if both of the values are nonzero.
-If one FacetPattern is smaller, it will get scaled so both FacetPatterns equal each other in size prior to running the operation.
+If `match_sizes` is false, the output FacetPattern will be the longer pattern's length, and the "missing" values from the shorter pattern will be set to 0.
+If `match_sizes` is true, both FacetPatterns will be made the same size before the calculations occur.
 	- example:
 		- `_.from([1,0,1,0]).and(_.from([0,1])); // 0 0 1 0`
 ---